-- copyright compliance.
-All memory cards/flash-drives/etc. must be run through a virus program prior to use on any district computer system. - 3.
-Students will not connect any device to, or disconnect any device from a computer or peripheral device, or the district's local or wide area network. - 4.
-Students will not change or in any way/ alter a network device, device or peripheral name, file or folder name or network zone. - 5.
+- 3. Students will not connect any device to, or disconnect any device from a computer or peripheral device, or the district's local or wide area network. - 4.
+Students will not change or in any way or alter a network device, or peripheral name, file or folder name or network zone. - 5.
 Students are prohibited from copying software applications, folders, or files from within or between network zones or to personal devices without first obtaining staff approval and copyright compliance.
 Copying of any of the above will only be for the purpose of curriculum related projects. - 6.
 Passwords may be assigned for each student and are for the individual use by that student.
 Distribution or alteration of a password is prohibited.